 After it boots up, the Nest will then walk you through a number of on-screen menus to complete the setup process.
 This includes connecting it to your Wi-Fi network, setting your preferred temperatures, and creating an online account.

-In choosing between smart thermostats, the Nest is pretty evenly matched with the Ecobee3.
-Both are attractive, easy to install and use, and can connect to a wide range of other smart home devices.
-I give the Ecobee a slight edge, because its secondary sensor lets you easily monitor the temperature in a second room, it's compatible with Apple's HomeKit, and its geofencing feature takes the guesswork out of knowing when to switch from home to Away mode.
+In choosing between the best smart thermostats, the Nest is pretty evenly matched with the Ecobee SmartThermostat.
+Both are easy to install and use, and can connect to a wide range of other smart home devices.
+I think the Nest is the more attractive of the two devices, but the Ecobee has a slight edge, because its secondary sensors lets you easily monitor the temperature in other rooms, it's compatible with Apple's HomeKit, and it has Alexa built in, if you want that option.